richard-thomas/MetOffice_NIMROD/README.md

 # MetOffice_NIMROD
 Python module to extract data from UK Met Office Rain Radar NIMROD image files.

-Parse NIMROD format image files, display header data and allow extraction of raster image to an ESRI ASCII (.asc) format file.
+Features: parses NIMROD format image files, displays header data and allows extraction of raster image to an ESRI ASCII (.asc) format file.
 A bounding box may be specified to clip the image to the area of interest.
 Can be imported as a Python module or run directly as a command line script.

-This module is developed from a Python script written for a hydrological modelling assignment as part of my [GIS MSc](http://richard-thomas.github.io/GIS_MSc/).
+(This module is developed from a basic Python script written for a hydrological modelling assignment of my [GIS MSc](http://richard-thomas.github.io/GIS_MSc/)).

 Command line usage:
 ```